dariocurr/pytest-summary/README.md

 > This action is just an extension of the [`test-summary`](https://github.com/test-summary) action

-Produce an easy-to-read summary of your project's `pytest` data as part of your GitHub Actions CI/CD workflow.
+Run your pytests and produce an easy-to-read summary as part of your GitHub Actions CI/CD workflow.
 This helps you understand at-a-glance the impact to the changes in your pull requests, and see which changes are introducing new problems.

 *   Integrates tests easily with your existing GitHub Actions workflow
 *   Produces summaries from `pytest` output